 CHANGES: Any changes to the tour date needs to be done before 6:00 pm (Lima time) 30 days before the tour begins and will also receive a 60% administration fee.
 After this time there is a 100% change fee.
 Subject to availability.

-NO SHOWS & CANCELLATIONS: If you cancel 30 days prior to the tour before 6:00 pm (Lima time), a 60% administration fee will apply.
-After this time there is a 100% no-show or cancellation fee.
+NO SHOWS & CANCELLATIONS: If you cancel 30 days prior to the tour before 6:00 pm (Lima time), a 60% administration fee (+ the card fee).
+After this time, there is a 100% no-show or cancellation fee.